 Family Planning will help you decide when to have children.
 Our providers can help you choose birth control methods that will work for you.
-Family planning services and supplies are available at no cost to all members of reproductive age.
+Family planning services and supplies are available at no cost to all members of reproductive age, regardless of gender.
 You may also get family planning services and supplies from your PCP or gynecologist.
-No referral is needed from your PCP.
+No referral or prior authorization is needed from your PCP.